davidagler/howtowritephilosophy/README.md

 # How to Write Philosophy Papers

 Some basic writing-related instruction for students who take my writing-intensive philosophy courses.
-It includes some instruction on basic [skills](#skills) (e.g., using metadisource, arguing, etc.) along with [templates](#templates) for writing certain kinds of philosophy essays.
+It includes instruction on basic [skills](#skills) (e.g., using metadisource, arguing, etc.), [templates](#templates) for writing certain kinds of philosophy essays, and writing [assignments](#assignments).

 ## Skills